savio1-domi/live-user-filter/README.md

 ## Getting started
 If you wish to access this repository, you must have a computer that runs either Windows 7+, Linux or Mac Os.
-To get started, you need to do the fowolling
+To get started, you need to do the fowolling.

 ### Installation
--Fork the repo
+-Fork the repo.

 -Open your terminal/CLI then clone the repo using the link you would have forked and copied.Ensure its on the directory you can easily navigate to.